-- 1. Number of majors - 2.
-Number of graduate degrees
+1. Number of majors

 SLO 1: Produce competent professionals

 - Counselor Preparation Comprehensive Examination (CPCE) Comprehensive exam by the Council for Accreditation of Counseling and other Education Professionals (CACREP) for professional counselors. - 2.
 School Counseling Praxis Exam ETS test that measures candidate's knowledge and professional practice in School Counseling. - 3.
 Enrolled Graduate Student Survey The survey is administered annually to all students in the Counseling & Psychology graduate program.
 Questions ask students to rate Instructor Effectiveness, Relevance of Courses, Clinical Experience, and Real-World Experience.